docqai/docq/docs/overview/deployment-scenarios.md

 Do consult your chosen cloud vendor for compliance.

+We have infrastructure automation for Azure.
+We'll develop support for the others based on demand.

 ### Flexible Cloud Deployment

 As an OSS product, Docq comes with source code that anybody could download and run anywhere in the world.
 Within each release, Docq offers Docker container images to be dropped into any container runtime.
 The choice is yours and it usually depends on your existing IT infrastructure.

+The one requirement is to be able to mount a persistent drive into the container.

-The key configuration difference between _Secure_ and _Flexible_ deployments is **whether to allow 3rd-party LLMs access from Docq**, via these vendors' APIs.
+The key configuration difference between _Isolated_ and _Flexible_ deployments is **whether to allow Docq to use serverless LLMs hosted by cloud vendors or LLM providers them self**.
 In a flexible deployment, it is up to you to decide the behaviour which may have implications on the compliance of your organisation's data security and privacy requirements.